-- a) The total tonnage of organic waste received at the composting site in 2017 was 30,595 tonnes. - b) A total tonnage of 6,175 tonnes of finished compost was produced and shipped to a farmer in Atwood, Ontario, northwest of Guelph in 2017.
-A total of 926 tonnes of screening and residual compost waste from the composting process were shipped to the Transfer Station and then Waste Management Twin Creeks Landfill in Sarnia, Ontario or to various other locations. - c) The total tonnage of wood waste ("clean wood") and amendment/mulch material received at the site in 2017 was about 244 tonnes and 203 tonnes, respectively.
+- a) The total tonnage of organic waste received at the composting site in 2018 was 31,231 tonnes. - b) A total tonnage of 6,874 tonnes of finished compost was produced and shipped to, a farmer in Atwood Ontario, northwest of Guelph in 2018.
+A total of 843 tonnes of screening and residual compost waste from the composting process were shipped to the Transfer Station and then Waste Management Twin Creeks Landfill in Sarnia, Ontario or to various other locations. - c) The total tonnage of wood waste ("clean wood") and amendment/mulch material received at the site in 2018 was about 203 tonnes and 331 tonnes, respectively.
 Wood waste was received mostly from the City of Guelph.
-Amendment material was received from the City of Guelph or in the form of wood chips from Speedside Construction Ltd., Essential Waste Services, the City of Guelph Parks and Recreation Department and the Region of Waterloo. - d) There were a total of 35 complaints on 23 days investigated by City staff in 2017.
-City staff were able to detect what was believed to be bio filter stack odours on 13 of those days.
-The City installed an odour neutralising system in the summer of 2017.
-The City also invested in and installed secondary mist eliminators and duct extensions within the bio filter cells to stop acid overspray onto the bio filter beds.
-The City continues to monitor the cells to make sure the pH is returning to a neutral setting. - e) Compost samples indicate that all compost that has been shipped off of the site has passed the conditions for a Class A compost under the CCME Guidelines and the conditions within the ECA.
-Temperature monitoring logs of the tunnels at the composting facility show that pasteurisation at 55 degrees C was maintained for 72 hours, as required. - f) The compost facility generally operated in 2017 without any major incidents. .
-However there was a fire in one of the Phase 1 tunnels in the organics plant on December 7th.
-The local district office was kept up-todate on situation at all times. - g) There are ongoing issues with the operation of the bio-filter that at times results in stack odours being discharged.
-In 2017, The City initiated a number of pilot projects in 2017 and continues to work towards finding a solution.
-There were no other confirmed deficiencies/non-compliance or environmental/operational issues related to the compost facility in 2017 as per condition 63(8)(c) and 52(f).
+Amendment material was received from the City of Guelph or in the form of wood chips from Speedside Construction Ltd., Essential Waste Services, the City of Guelph Parks and Recreation Department and the Region of Waterloo. - d) The City staff received four (4) odour complaints in 2018 at the Waste Resources Innovation Centre.
+All complaints were investigated by the site management staff.
+Of the four complaints received, none was confirmed to have originated from the WRIC site.
+The City informs the Ministry and the PLC, about each complaint and the investigation findings. - e) Compost samples indicate that all compost that has been shipped off of the site has passed the conditions for a Class A compost under the CCME Guidelines and the conditions within the ECA.
+Temperature monitoring logs of the tunnels at the composting facility show that pasteurisation at 55 degrees C was maintained for 72 hours, as required. - f) The compost facility generally operated in 2018 without any major incidents.
+There were no environmental or operational problems that could negatively impact the environment, encountered during the operation of the composting site or identified during the facility inspections in 2018.
 The facility is operating as designed.